Jasmit22/LibraryInventory/README.md

 ## Walkthrough 2a: Add a Book to the System using ISBN

-1. Click Add Book on the left bar or press Alt (or Option ⌥ on Mac) + A
+1. Click "Add Book" on the left bar or press Alt (or Option ⌥ on Mac) + A
 2. Enter the following ISBN in the ISBN Lookup bar: 9780525559474
 3. Click "Lookup" and the information will auto-fill in all the fields
 4. Click "Add Book" (green button) at the bottom right of the screen and a confirmation message will appear with a summary of the information you entered.
 From here you have 3 options: